sbabic/swupdate/doc/source/sw-description.rst

 SWUpdate searches for a file (/etc/sw-versions is the default location) containing all versions of the installed images.
 This must be generated before running SWUpdate.
-The file must contains pairs with the name of image and his version, as:
+The file must contain pairs with the name of image and his version, as:

 ::